 Togak Gwimo

-Togak Gwimo oscillates between living exhibition and site-specific choreographic performance.
-Through the supernatural, drawing on both past and present, a mutant being subverts existing social, racial, political, gender, and class boundaries.
-It distils abjection by challenging the authority of constructions such as the divisions between object and subject, life and death, or self and other, while questioning notions of the natural and the artificial.
+Togak Gwimo hovers between a live exhibition and a malleable choreographic performance.
+Drawing from the supernatural, the past, and the present, this mutant being subverts existing social, racial, political, gender, and class boundaries.
+It distills abjection by challenging the authority of constructs like the borders between object and subject, life and death, self and other, while questioning the very notions of the natural and the artificial.
+An aberrant morphology emerges from the fusion of a human body and a large non-human costume.
+Initially grotesque, this form flounders and stumbles, yet it moves stealthily, ignoring the clumsiness caused by its heavy fleshly envelope.
+Through trivial performative acts, it haunts the space, filling it with an aura of strangeness.

 Artist